lekhanhtech/kubernetes/Readme.md

         ```
         ./node-open-ports.sh
         ```
-# 2. Clean the old cluster:
+# 2. Clean the old cluster
 Run the command [`./delete-cluster.sh`](./delete-cluster.sh)

-# 3. Create new cluster:
+# 3. Create new cluster
 ## 3.1.
 Init cluster
 * Open the file [`./kubeadm/kubeadm-config.yaml`](./kubeadm/kubeadm-config.yaml),
     * Change the values of `advertiseAddress` and `controlPlaneEndpoint` according to your environemt.